Kazheesirama Vinnagaram

-Kazheesirama Vinnagaram or Tadalan Kovil or Tiruvikrama (trivikara) Perumal Temple is a temple dedicated to Vishnu located in Sirkazhi, Tamil Nadu, India.
+Kazheesirama Vinnagaram or Tadalan Kovil or Tiruvikrama (trivikara) Perumal Temple is a Hindu temple dedicated to Vishnu located in Sirkazhi, of Mayiladuthurai district, Tamil Nadu, India.
 Constructed in the Dravidian style of architecture, the temple is glorified in the Nalayira Divya Prabandham, the early medieval Tamil canon of the Alvar saints from the 6th–9th centuries CE.
 It is one of the 108 Divya Desam dedicated to Vishnu, who is worshipped as Trivikrama and his consort Lakshmi as Loganayagi.
 The temple is believed to have been built by Cholas, with later contributions from Medieval Cholas, Vijayanagara kings, and Madurai Nayaks.

 The temple is found in Sirkazhi, and situated in a location called Thdalan Koil.
 The temple complex actually houses all the shrines within a large concentric walls pierced by a three-tiered Rajagopuram.
 There are three major shrines in the temple with the ones of Trivikrama in the sanctum and two other shrines of Loganyagi and Andal being the most prominent.
 The temple tank, Chakra Tirtham, is located behind the temple premises.

-Vamana, a dwarf and one of the ten avatars of Vishnu, appeared here to quell the pride of asura king Bali.
-Trivikrama is believed to have appeared to king Mahabali and the Alvars.
-Four daily rituals and many festivals are held at the temple, of which the Brahmotsavam festival, celebrated during the Tamil month of Vaikasi (May–June), is the most prominent.
+The Brahmotsavam festival is celebrated during the Tamil month of Vaikasi (May–June).
 The temple is maintained and administered by the Hindu Religious and Endowment Board of the Government of Tamil Nadu.
 The temple follows Tenkalai mode of worship.